Mert-Guenduez/E-Portfolio-Unity/README.md

     - Go to your Account (top right) and click on "Manage license"
     - Click on "Activate new License" and select Unity Personal -> "I don't use Unity in a professional capacity.", then click on "Done"

-2. Character Controller Script (we will need this controller to help us program the character movement.
+2. Character Controller Script (This is basically just a script that takes care of all the more advanced physics calculations.
 You can find it in the "Requirements" folder).